bmeredith/solidity-json-writer/README.md

 ## Overview

-**A library to aid in the generation of JSON for smart contract development.**
+**A library to aid in the generation and construction of JSON for smart contract development.**

 Use the library to generate RFC-7159 compliant JSON from within a smart contract.